 Marketing is not a one-time initiative.
 You need to build a foundation for lasting growth and build ongoing engines on top of this.
 When you launch a new website, make sure you can keep it fresh and provide a great experience and service to the visitors.
 Don’t launch an event, a blog, or a series of webinars unless you can keep them going at whatever pace is sustainable for you.

 Don’t spend money unless you can manage the things you spend it on.
-For example, don’t spend money on search advertising if you can’t afford someone with the right expertise who can manage this spend with the right focus, and hold either the agency or internal team accountable.
+For example, don’t spend money on paid search advertising if you can’t afford someone with the right expertise who can manage this spend with the right focus, and hold either the agency or internal team accountable.
 Don’t start spending on tactics that you can’t measure or benchmark.

 Don’t sacrifice quality just to be able to do more.
 As a fast-growing startup, you want to look bigger than you really are.
 This starts with credibility, consistency, and predictability.